TritonDataCenter/rfd/rfd/0027/README.md

         memcaps_allocfail 0
         ...
       ```
-    * Metric Agent Proxy proxies the Metric Agent response back to the calling
+    * The proxy marshals the agent response back to the calling Prometheus
-      Prometheus server.
+      server.
     * Container Monitor data is now available in the users Prometheus endpoint

 ### Container Destroyed